Skip to main content

 Clinical Activities:

-• The residents provide direct patient care, under the supervision of expert faculty in clinical diagnosis and management.
-Activities include:
+• Residents will provide direct patient care under the supervision of expert faculty.
+Residents will:

-• Providing pediatric low vision services for children with visual impairment.
+• Provide pediatric low vision services for children with visual impairment.

-• Providing comprehensive services for patients who have acquired brain injury.
+• Provide comprehensive vision services for patients who have acquired brain injury.

-• Providing myopia management services with various treatment modalities.
+• Provide myopia management services with various treatment modalities including atropine, orthokeratology, and soft multifocal contact lenses.

-• The residents have a rotation to observe pediatric ophthalmologists to learn about ophthalmological perspectives in management of binocular vision anomalies and pediatric eye diseases.
+• Residents will complete a clinical rotation with pediatric ophthalmologists to gain insight into ophthalmological perspectives on managing binocular vision anomalies and pediatric eye diseases.

-• The residents co-manage patients with members of other disciplines and learn the necessary logistics of multidisciplinary care and the need for inter-disciplinary communication.
+• Residents will co-manage patients with professionals from other disciplines, gaining experience in the logistics of multidisciplinary care and the importance of interprofessional communication.

-• The residents are assigned to serve as a Clinic Preceptor for one clinic session (1/2 day) for a minimum of two quarters.
-Additional precepting assignments can be arranged, depending on the resident’s interests.
+• Residents will precept students for one clinic session (half day) for a minimum of two quarters.
+Additional precepting assignments can be arranged, depending on the residents’ interests.

-• Each resident is assigned with 1 week per month “on-call” responsibility in the University Eye Center Emergency Service.
+• Residents will have 1 week per month of “on-call” duty in the University Eye Center Emergency Service.

 Didactic Activities:

-• The program includes weekly consultation meetings with the Pediatric Optometry and Vision Therapy Residency faculty, in the following content areas:
+• The program includes weekly consultation meetings with the POVT Residency faculty, in the following content areas:

 • Pediatric primary care diagnosis, treatment strategies, and management